zama-ai/concrete/docs/howto/configure.md

 ```

 {% hint style="info" %}
-Additional kwarg to `compile` functions take higher precedence.
+Additional kwargs to `compile` functions take higher precedence.
 So if you set the option in both `configuration` and `compile` methods, the value in the `compile` method will be used.
 {% endhint %}

 ## Options